ceph/ceph/doc/man/8/rbdmap-generator.rst

 Each line is in the form::

-    image-or-snap-spec options
+    device-type image-or-snap-spec generic-options map-options unmap-options

+#. device-type is the device type used, as recognized by ``--device-type``
+   argument of ``rbd device map`` command.
+Currently, only ``krbd`` is supported.

 #. image-or-snap-spec is the image or snapshot specification, in the form of
    [<pool-name>/[<namespace>/]]<image-name>[@<snap-name>].
 If only <image-name>
    is specified, <pool-name> defaults to "rbd".

-#. options is a comma-delimited list of options.
+#. generic-options is a comma-delimited list of options.
 This field is optional.
-The
-   supported options are listed below.
+   The supported options are listed below.

+#. map-options is passed unchanged to ``--options`` argument of ``rbd device
+   map`` command.
+This field is optional.

+#. unmap-options is passed unchanged to ``--options`` argument of ``rbd device
+   unmap`` command.
+This field is optional.

 If successful, the generated unit maps the image to a ``/dev/rbdX`` device, at which point a udev rule is triggered to create a friendly device name symlink,